PRACTICE DIRECTION 36Z – PILOT SCHEME: PRIVATE LAW REFORM: INVESTIGATIVE APPROACH

 (iii) a significant risk of a miscarriage of justice;

-(iv) unreasonable hardship to the prospective applicant;
+(iv) significant financial hardship to the prospective applicant;

 (v) irretrievable problems in dealing with the dispute (including the irretrievable loss of significant evidence);